rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ### The not-so-good stuff
 - I accidentally scratched the negatives when using the squeegee to try to eliminate water marks.
 - I didn't let the negatives dry for long enough before cutting them.
+- It's possible that both of the issues 👆 were the result of using dish soap instead of a proper wetting agent at the end of the process.
+I've ordered the [Photographers' Formulary wetting agent](http://stores.photoformulary.com/form-a-flo-wetting-agent/) to try next time.
 - I don't have many dust-free areas of my old farmhouse, so it's difficult to keep the negatives clean after developing.

 ![A hummingbird hovering near a feeder]({{ '/assets/images/caffenol-11.JPG' | relative_url }})